When working with data, one of the most common questions is: “How is my data changing over time?”

-In this blog, I will explain about the Line chart in Tableau, and how you can use it to visualize and analyse your data.
+In this blog, I will explain about the Line chart in Tableau and how you can use it to visualize and analyze your data.

 What is a Line Chart in Tableau?

-In Tableau, there are two main types of line charts: continuous line charts and discrete line charts.
+In Tableau, there are two main types of line charts: continuous and discrete.
 Both of these line chart types can be accessed from the Show Me menu when creating a line chart.

 Continuous Line Chart:

-In the Tableau continuous line chart, we have the line connecting the dots of data points on the continuous axis.
+In a Tableau continuous line chart, the line connects the data points on the continuous axis.
 The values on the axis are in sequence without breaks, such as days, months, or years.

 For example, to track the quarterly sales of two years, a continuous line chart in Tableau will show the rise or fall of sales quarter by quarter by connecting the data points.